jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 125 Application for variation or discharge of orders made under this Part
 (1) Any 1 or more of the persons specified in section 126 may, subject to that section, apply to the court for the variation or discharge of any of the following orders, or for the variation or cancellation of any condition of any such order:
-  (a) an order made under section 78 relating to the custody of a child or young person pending the determination of any proceedings:
+  (a) an order made under section 78 relating to the custody of a child or young person:
   (b) an order made under section 83(1)﻿(c) requiring any person to receive counselling:
   (c) an order made under section 84(1)﻿(b) directing the payment of reparation for any emotional harm or the loss of or damage to property:
   (d) any services order or interim services order made under section 86 or section 86A:
   (e) any restraining order or interim restraining order made under section 87 or section 88:
   (f) any custody order or interim custody order made under section 101:
-  (g) any guardianship order made under section 110:
+  (g) any guardianship order made under section 110 or an interim guardianship order made under section 110AA:
   (ga) any special guardianship order made under section 113A (but only with leave, as required by subsection (1A)):
   (h) any order made under section 121 granting access to, or conferring rights in respect of, any child or young person.
 (1A) Leave of the court must be obtained before an application is made for the variation or discharge of a special guardianship order made under section 113A, unless—